TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Perhaps fix crosshair bounds to be zoom-invariant?
-	- And the crosshair

 - problem: footstep smokes might still be visible when we artificially increase zoom
 	- well the client itself knows everything anyways
 	- so we can force the zoom to be exact